piotrrus/payments/README.md

 The App is designed to import data from csv files to database.
 Data stored to database at the moment are not validated.
+According to task rules - it's been used only clear OOP Php (no framework) and without any external library.

 ## Server
 What you can find on the Github except the code?